Compare Loans To Buy a Business in Australia

 Unsecured business loan

-If you don’t have property you can (or want to) use as collateral, you get an unsecured business loan to help you get the funds to buy a business, but interest rates are generally higher since there’s no security on the loan.
-Unsecured business loans tend to be a short-term financing option, so you may only be able to borrow a portion of the purchase price with a loan term of up to three years.
+If you don’t have property you can (or want to) use as collateral, you may be able to get an unsecured business loan to help you get the funds to buy a business, but interest rates are generally higher since there’s no security on the loan.

 If you already have some capital, an unsecured loan could be enough to bump your funds to what you need to acquire the business, or to boost your working capital during the takeover period.